 How much will an alternator repair cost?

-Here at Heritage Auto Repair in Meridian, we are very transparent with our pricing.
+Here at Heritage Auto Repair in Meridian and Caldwell, we are very transparent with our pricing.
 Whether you drive a Toyota, Honda, Ford, Hyundai, or something else, getting your car's alternator repaired will vary slightly.
 For a complete alternator repair, you would be paying for the part replacement as well as for labor.
 On average, an alternator costs around $400.
 The amount of labor required to replace the alternator will depend on the size and model of your vehicle.
 If you are in the 83642-2440 area, you can bring your vehicle to us and we will give you an estimate.
 We've been fixing cars since 1999, so you can be sure you are getting the care and attention your vehicle deserves.
-We serve residents and visitors of Kuna, Eagle, Meridian, Boise, Eagle, and beyond.
+We serve residents and visitors of Kuna, Eagle, Meridian and Caldwell, Boise, Eagle, and beyond.

 Your vehicle’s alternator is vital to a safe and enjoyable drive, because it provides the energy needed to power all the vehicle’s electronic accessories.
-If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Meridian office for an inspection.
+If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Meridian and Caldwell office for an inspection.
 Our technicians and owner Tony Zanders have years of experience in auto repair, including with oil changes, fluid services and tune-ups and transmission repair.
 You can make an appointment online or call us at 208-887-1442.